mmphego/mmphego.github.io/_posts/2021-02-01-Install-Prometheus-and-Grafana-with-helm-3-on-Kubernetes-cluster-running-on-Vagrant-VM.md

 # The "2" in `Vagrant.configure` configures the configuration version (we
 # support older styles for backwards compatibility).
 Please don't change it # # unless you know what you're doing.
 Vagrant.configure("2") do |config|
-  # The most common configuration options are documented and commented below.
+  # The most common configuration options are documented and commented on below.
   # For a complete reference, please see the online documentation at
   # https://docs.vagrantup.com.